chrisspiegl/ChrisSpiegl.com/now.md

 ## Doing

-- **[YouTube](/youtube)** — My list of ideas is massive.
-I am refocusing on the creation of regular content.
+- **[YouTube](/youtube)** — I am refocusing on the creation of content.
+Currently, I am in the process on figuring out where I want to go with it all since my life changed a lot and I want my content to grow with my journey.
-- **[ThatMaker.Life](https://ThatMaker.Life) & [Macher.Cafe](https://Macher.Cafe)** — A Podcast about, for, and with makers and creators (ThatMaker.Life is English, Macher.Cafe is German).
 - **Lifestyle Changes** — Creating a new daily routine which gives me more momentum and energy.
 I am exploring how I can improve my life and share the findings on my [YouTube Channel](/youtube).
-- **Becoming a Digital Nomad (again)** — I am preparing my life to go nomadic with my partner [Nicole](https://NicoleReiher.com).
-That means we are developing our location independent income sources and start planning where we would like to go and what we need to get there.
+- **Being a Digital Nomad (again)** — I am nomadic with my partner [Nicole](https://NicoleReiher.com).
+We are switching countries every 2 - 4 months.
+This is something I always built toward.
+I took a pause and had a homebase for 3 years in Germany but now it's time to travel again.
-- **Building Businesses** — I have always built businesses in some form or another.
-Now the entrepreneur in me is more serious than ever before as I am preparing multiple projects for launch next to my main business — which is my YouTube Channel.
-Currently I am working on the [Niyama.Academy](https://Niyama.Academy/), [Foxi.Link](https://foxi.link), and a few more.
+- **[Niyama.Academy](https://Niyama.Academy/)** — Building an online Yoga Studio with Live Classes and On-Demand Video Courses.
+Right now it's all in German.

 I’m happy to discuss opportunities around any and all these ideas.